Kotatsu table

 Ow…..

 Surprisingly, this idea was from a British gentleman named Bernard Howell Leach (1887-1979).
-While he had acted as an artist in Japan, he found it hard to sit and relax with the Kotasu (As if he was taller than the average Japanese in the Meiji era?).
+While he had acted as an artist in Japan, he found it hard to sit and relax with the Kotatsu (He was taller than the average Japanese in the Meiji era).

-Then, he advanced the previous type with the Japanese architects, becoming one option for modern houses.
+Then, he advanced the previous type to the Hori gotatsu.

-So now, there are a lot of types available.
-For example, we can buy large sizes and little ones, even a table size.
+Now, there are varied types available.
+For example, we can choose a large size, a small one, or even a table size.
 Some people would order their new house with a floor and a square pit for warming.

 The table size is cute.

 Please try to put the word “Kotatsu” on the internet.
-You will be surprised that it has many pictures (I have tried).
+You will be surprised that it has many pictures (we have tried).

 To close

-And, there shall be another catchy, the Irori fireplace.
-It is even a Japanese traditional house equipment from ancient times.
+So, there shall be another catchy, the Irori fireplace.
+It is even a traditional Japanese house equipment from ancient times.
 If you are interested, click here!